Armagedon13/Arduino-Projects/libraries/ModbusRTUSlave/README.md

   <blockquote>

 ### Description
-Sets an optional response delay (in ms) for the slave (default 0).
+Sets an optional delay in milliseconds between when a request from a master device has been processed and when the slave device sends its response.
-If set to a non-zero value, the slave will wait for the specified number of milliseconds before sending the response.
+By default this value is `0`.
-This may be useful if tight control over the dePin from the master is not possible.
-Adding a delay will allow the master enough time to stop transmitting and avoid issues with multiple drivers on the the physical pins.
+This may be useful when tight control over the DE pin of an RS-485 transceiver on a master device is not possible.
+Adding a delay will give the master more time to set the DE pin `LOW` and avoid issues with multiple active drivers on the RS-485 bus.

 ### Syntax
 `modbus.setResponseDelay(responseDelay)`